 - Nursery funding, allocated on the basis of average hours of attendance;

 - Universal Infant Free School Meals funding, to cover the costs of providing school meals for children in Reception and Years 1&2;

-- Various grants intended to support specific goals (e.g PE & Sports Premium Funding) or to overcome unanticipated expenses, such as the Teacher's Pension Grant;
+- Various grants intended to support specific goals (e.g PE & Sports Premium Funding) or to overcome unanticipated expenses, such as Teacher's Pension Grant;

 The only way our school can significantly increase its funding is through individual grant applications for specific projects or through fundraising and donations; much of the latter is arranged through our Parent & Teacher group, which is an independent charitable organisation.

 Policies and documents linked to the school's financial operations are linked below.

 Earnings Above £100,000

 Schools must publish on their website individuals earning more than £100k in bandings of £10k